The 9 best Diptyque perfumes to invest in, whether you prefer sweet and floral or spicy and woody

 Fragrance is arguably the most subjective of all beauty purchases, but we can give you a few starting points to help you find the best Diptyque perfume for you, along with our in-depth reviews above.

-- Think about your favorite perfumes: If you know you prefer certain kinds of scents, consider this before you begin browsing.
-Knowing the olfactory families you are drawn to will give you a starting place with Diptyque
+- Think about your favourite perfumes: If you know you prefer certain kinds of scents, consider this before you begin browsing.
+Knowing the olfactory families you are drawn to will give you a starting place with Diptyque.
+You might have a favourite from another perfume house, like a Dior perfume, Tom Ford perfume or Jo Malone perfume that you want to use as a reference or starting point.
+Keep in mind the sort of notes you like, too, whether that's musky, floral or fruity

-- Visit a Diptyque counter or boutique: Fragrance advisers have a wealth of knowledge and know the brand's fragrances inside out.
+- Visit a Diptyque counter or boutique: Fragrance advisers have a wealth of knowledge and know the brand's fragrances and know the full range inside out.
 Tell them a bit about what you want from your new fragrance and they'll be able to suggest a few different options that you should like.

-- Test the fragrances IRL: Once you like a perfume you've sprayed on a blotter, then be sure to test it on your own skin, as fragrances can smell completely different, wearer to wearer.
+- Test the fragrances IRL: Once you like a perfume you've sprayed on a blotter, then be sure to test it on your own skin – fragrances can smell completely different wearer to wearer, so it's the best way to see if it suits you.

 What is the best-selling Diptyque perfume?

-Diptyque has not disclosed which of its fragrances is the overall best-seller, but Do Son, Philosykos, Eau des Sens, Orphéon, and Fleur de Peau are all named being the most popular on the brand’s website.
+Diptyque has not disclosed which of its fragrances is the overall best-seller, but Do Son, Philosykos, Eau des Sens, Orphéon and Fleur de Peau are all named as some of the most popular on its website.

 What is Diptyque's signature scent?